Reviews: Facing Fear, Finding You

 Experience Level with Personal Development:

-• Intermediate: General interest in self-improvement (Allison)
+• Intermediate: General interest in self-improvement (Allison, Parambir, Lisa)

 • Advanced: Lifelong students with 50+ years experience (Crecia)